 This step seems obvious but did you know you can damage your clarinet if you dissemble it incorrectly?
 If you too much pressure on the keys, you can bend them since the hinges and metalwork can be fragile.

-Starting with the mouthpiece, gently twist each segment as you pull apart each section.
-The mouthpiece first, then the barrel, the upper joint, and finally the lower joint from the bell.
+Starting with the mouthpiece, gently twist as you separate each section: the mouthpiece first, then the barrel, the upper joint, and finally the lower joint from the bell.
 With the mouthpiece, you’ll want to loosen the ligature screws and then lift the ligature up over the reed.
 You can then remove the clarinet reed.

 If you have any question on clarinet parts, please see the Clarinet Anatomy section below.